GLOBAL MARKETS-Shares fall as Chinese data dims economic outlook

 The MSCI world share index fell 0.5 percent, its first fall in 10 sessions, ending the longest winning streak since February.

-In Europe, the FTSEuroFirst 300 index of leading European shares was down 1.1 percent at 1,414 points, Germany's DAX was down 1 percent, France's CAC 40 was down 1.2 percent and Britain's FTSE 100 was down 0.8 percent .
+The FTSEuroFirst 300 index of leading European shares was down 1.4 percent at 1,409 points, Germany's DAX was down 1.5 percent, France's CAC 40 was down 1.9 percent and Britain's FTSE 100 was down 0.9 percent.

+The ZEW survey for October from Germany, which will capture investor sentiment following recent market volatility and the U.S. Federal Reserve's decision to stand pat on rates, could give European markets direction later on Tuesday.

 In Asia earlier, MSCI's broadest index of Asia-Pacific shares outside Japan fell 1 percent from a two-month high touched on Monday, while Japan's Nikkei fell 1.1 percent.

-Futures markets pointed to a fall of around 0.4 percent at the open on Wall Street, where investors will also focus on third quarter earnings from Intel and JPMorgan .
+Futures markets pointed to a fall of around 0.5 percent at the open on Wall Street.

 THE DOLLAR YIELDS